recoverycompanion/reco/docs/index.md

 Heart failure affects 1 in 33 Americans.
 Patients often experience worsening symptoms soon after hospital discharge, which can lead to rehospitalization.
 Nearly 25% of heart failure patients are readmitted within 30 days of discharge, costing the healthcare system billions annually.
 Resource constraints and the limitations of form-based methods of post-discharge monitoring often result in reactive rather than proactive care, leading to avoidable hospital readmissions.

 ## Product Overview
 RECO: Recovery Companion is designed to reduce hospital readmissions by providing continuous, AI-driven monitoring and support for heart failure patients.
-It collects clinically relevant data—such as symptoms, vital signs, and medication adherence—and compiles this information into structured reports for physicians.
+It collects clinically relevant data and compiles this information into structured reports for physicians.
 <p align="center">
     <img src="images/MVP_Benefits.png" img width="75%"/>
 </p>